VFMAC is open and is offering full-time boarding for the 2020-2021 school year.

 Once cadets are on campus, what type of health monitoring will there be?

-All cadets will be assessed twice daily (am and pm) for temperature and symptoms.
+All cadets are assessed twice daily (am and pm) for temperature and symptoms.
 As noted above, COVID-19 testing will take place on the fifth day after arrival to campus.
-Those with negative results will be removed from quarantine.
+Once all cadets/plebes are cleared they will proceed to their permanent room.
 We will follow CDC guidelines for isolation for positive results.
 Parents will be asked to take their child home to recuperate.
 A note from the doctor will be required to return to campus post-positive COVID-19 isolation and treatment.

 How will physical distancing be practiced in classrooms?